 The difference between Routine Regular Dental clean and a Deep Clean

-Every 6 months is necessary for a regular dental clean and check up.
-This appointment involves cleaning above the gum-line to maintain healthy gums.
+Dental cleaning Every 6 months is necessary for a regular dental clean and check up.
+This appointment involves cleaning /scaling above the gum-line to maintain healthy gums.
 However, a deep clean or scale refers to the scaling and cleaning 1-3mm under the gum line.
 This is performed when there is tartar, infection or bacteria underneath your gum line that is irritating the gums resulting in inflammation of your gums

-A routine dental clean is different from a deep clean.
+A routine dental clean is very different from a deep clean.
 A deep clean involves cleaning above the gum line.
 Treating your gums is as important as treating the tooth itself.
 Gums are like soil to a plant, the healthier the soil, the healthier the plant.
 That’s why it is absolutely necessary for regular hygiene appointments to check if your gums need some extra care.

 Routine Regular clean- 6 monthly